Recovery vehicle insurance to cover every callout

 Combined motor trade insurance provides broader cover, encompassing road risks and additional protections such as:

-- Business interruption: Covers lost income and additional expenses if your business is unable to operate due to an insured event.
+- Business interruption — Covers lost income if your recovery business is unable to operate due to an insured event affecting your vehicles or premises.

-- Premises insurance: Protects business premises against risks like fire, theft, and damage.
+- Premises insurance — Protects any storage compound, workshop, or depot against fire, theft, flood, and accidental damage.

 How much does recovery vehicle insurance cost?